 - Organizational Skills

-BLS doesn't track data for forensic accountants specifically, but reports that accountants and auditors made a median salary of $68,150 in 2016.
+BLS doesn't track data for forensic accountants specifically, but reports that accountants and auditors made a median annual salary of $69,350 in 2017.

 If you love data and find complex challenges appealing, this might just be the right field for you.
 Here's how to become a forensic accountant: